Reganmatics/DevopsFetch/README.md

 - All outputs are formatted for readability, in well formatted tables with descriptive column names.

 ### Installation Script
-- An `install.sh` script is available with necessary dependencies and set up a systemd service to monitor and log activities.
+- An `installation.sh` script is available with necessary dependencies and set up a systemd service to monitor and log activities.
 - Continuous monitoring mode is implemented with logging to a file, ensuring log rotation and management.
 Help and Documentation:
 - A help flag -h or --help guide is implemenetd to provide usage instructions for the program.